Stay Updated

 Adult

-Water Conditions: Cold hardy so can winter over outdoors in a water garden, not as heat tolerant so may not do well outdoors in very warm conditions.
-Can handle temp of 34-78 F. Spawn at 55-65 F. PH of 7-8.5.
+Water Conditions: Cold hardy so can winter over outdoors in a water garden.
+Do well in warm conditions.
+Can handle temp of 34-90 F. Spawn in summer at 78-85 F. PH of 7-8.5.

 Shipping & Handling